 A Modern Man’s Guide to Share Wardrobe with Girlfriend

 Stars like Kanye West, Robert Pattinson, Jaden Smith and even my personal Hollywood favourite Johnny F-ing Depp share wardrobe with girlfriend or spouse.
 Nothing stimulates the feeling of love like sharing does.
 Sharing is caring.
 With Valentine’s Day just around the corner, take a sartorial vow to share wardrobe and walk comfortably in your lover’s clothes.
 Men and women of today live parallel lives and their clothing need to perform the similar function.
 A common wardrobe for a man and woman not only means having more styles to wear but cutting down on clothing expenses too.
-With fashion’s gender fluid movement revolutionizing our society, time’s just perfect for you to borrow clothes from your girlfriend or wife and elevate your style game.
+With fashion’s gender fluid movement revolutionising our society, time’s just perfect for you to borrow clothes from your girlfriend or wife and elevate your style game.

-One of my own earliest memories of sharing clothes with the significant other was wearing my girlfriend’s pleated trousers to college.
+One of my own earliest memories of sharing clothes with the significant other was wearing my girlfriend’s pleated trousers.
 The menswear range retailing in India is barely half as experimental as what women are offered.
 Sharing clothes with girlfriend is guaranteed to elevate your style quotient.
 It’s been more than four years since I first borrowed trousers from my girlfriend.
 Since then, I’ve regularly worn jackets, blazers, sweatshirts, trousers and sweatpants from women’s range.

 We are primarily exposed to conventional norms of gender specific dressing and the idea of borrowing clothes from a woman may seem a little uncomfortable for most men.
-That’s simply because our personal style is rather evolutionary than revolutionary.
-It takes time like how you slowly got accustomed to wearing skinny jeans or waxing chest hair without the fear of being tagged feminine.
-Ha ha.
-That’s really how fragile gender notions and roles are!
-Something as simple as a colour or grooming can make or break the very foundation of masculinity and femininity.
+That’s simply because our personal style is often evolutionary than revolutionary.
 Here I list down clothing items from your girlfriend’s wardrobe that you can incorporate in your attire with utmost ease.

 1. Begin With Trousers